G1_DinoLab_Ebook

 10. Tick ( ) the largest number.

-11. Draw arrows to put the train cars in order.
+11. Draw arrows to put the train coaches in order.
 Largest number first!
+One is done for you.

 Anu has 4 tens and 3 ones of toy cars.